What it is without the legal fog

 Most teams have pieces of the puzzle: some controls, some evidence, some review notes, maybe some ownership.
 What they often do not have is a durable package that turns those pieces into something coherent.

 This is where review gets slow, credibility drops and every new question triggers manual reconstruction.
+The gap is often less about policy than about AI documentation for compliance.

 - Evidence exists, but it is scattered.